Arch of Reunification

 The Arch of Reunification, officially the Monument to the Three-Point Charter for National Reunification, was a sculptural arch located south of Pyongyang, the capital of North Korea.
 It was opened in August 2001 to commemorate Korean reunification proposals put forward by Kim Il Sung.
 Made of concrete, the arch straddled the multi-laned Reunification Highway leading from Pyongyang to the Korean Demilitarized Zone.
 The arch appeared on postage stamps issued in 2002, 2015, 2016, and 2021.
-The monument was demolished in January 2024.
+The monument was demolished in January 2024 after North Korea abandoned reunification.

 History

 North Korea broke ground for the monument on 14 August 1999.
 It initially aimed to finish the arch by 15 August 2000, marking the 55th anniversary of Korea's liberation from Japan.
 The original plan was to have a 55-metre pillar with three branches to represent Koreans in the north, the south, and overseas.
 In July 2000, the Korean-American website Minjok Tongshin reported North Korea would change the location and design of the monument, supposedly because it received more support and commemorative bricks from South Korea than expected.
 According to NK News, North Korea's decision reportedly came shortly after the 2000 inter-Korean summit.
 In November 2000, the website published the first image of the arch's final design.
 The monument was completed by August 2001; Rodong Sinmun, the newspaper of the ruling Workers' Party of Korea (WPK), described it as a "grand monument to the 10,000-year grand plan of the era of the Workers’ Party of Korea."